Cyberlorians/Articles/AADAssessment.md

 | where RecommendationResult == "Failed"
 | project Recommendation, Description,AffectedObjectDetails
 ```
-2. Once confirmed, you will see data trickle in over the next few hours and the assessment begin to populate in ServicesHub.
+2. Once confirmed, you will see data trickle in over the next few hours populate in ServicesHub.